-The Regulations governing programmes are continually reviewed and revised to ensure they are up-to-date and relevant.
+The Regulations are reviewed and revised by Council and Senate, as relevant.
 While every effort has been made to ensure the accuracy of the information given in this publication, changes may need to be made between the date of publication and the time the student embarks on a programme of study.
 This publication is correct as at the time of print.